Collections

 Ajanta Chaitya Hall Route

-An Ajanta route that reads the cliff sanctuary through its chaitya halls rather than only through painted monastery caves.
+An Ajanta route that follows the cliff sanctuary through its chaitya halls, giving stupa-centered worship space its own sequence beside the painted monastery caves.

 Places